This post may contain affiliate links. Please read my disclosure policy.

 Absolutely delicious shaken cocktail with sweet, sour and bitter flavors — a rosemary-scented blood orange negroni!

 On a trip to Chicago with a few of my best-est girlfriends, the most memorable dining and drinking experience for me was at a buzzy Italian spot.

 The food there was just the sort I’m always hungry for.
 That is simple, rustic Italian with a fresh, seasonal slant.

-Seriously, everything on the menu is something you want to eat, which makes it hard to choose.
-I’m glad there were enough of us that we were able to order a table full of things to share.
-But let me back up a little.
+Seriously, when everything on the menu is something you want to eat, it makes it hard to choose.

 I made the drink a Negroni by adding some gin and vermouth, muddled the rosemary rather than set it on fire, and used fresh blood orange and lemon juice with some sugar to replace the fresh sour mix they use at the bar.